-Session 5: Online Communication (Chapter 6)
+Session 7: Online communication II (Chapter 6)

-This session will compare different types of online communication tools (i.e., social media, app, personalized ads, email ads, etc.) and explore the success factor.
+These two sessions will compare different types of online communication tools (i.e., short videos, social media, app, personalized ads, email ads, etc.) and explore the success factor.

-Session 6: Public Relations (Chapter 10)
+Session 8: Public relations I (Chapter 10)

-Session 6 will focus on the role of public relations in companies' marketing communication activities.
+Session 8 will focus on the role of public relations in companies' marketing communication activities.
 The strengths and weaknesses of public relations will be discussed in the class.
 Relevant theories about risk and crisis communication will also be introduced.